uben01/proto-share/README.md

 ### Templates and pipes

-As you can see in the configuration, templates are used to generate the code.
-Templates will be only evaluated if used within a template file and for ModuleTemplatePath and ModuleCompilePath.
+As you can see in the configuration, string templates cam be used to fill certain configs.
+Strings (possible templates) will be only evaluated if used within a template file (located in `assets/templates` directory) and for `ModuleTemplatePath` and `ModuleCompilePath` config variables.
 For these items to be evaluated a Context object is passed to the template.
 The Context object is a struct with the following fields:

 ```go
 type Context struct {